On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Smoothness Properties of the Energy Spectral Data

 for a monochromatic source.
-Note that we write $P(\omega, E_0)$ instead of $P(\omega)$ to indicate the dependence of the Klein-Nishina differential cross section on the photon energy.
+Note that we write $P(\omega, E_0)$ instead of $P(\omega)$ indicating the dependence of the Klein-Nishina differential cross section on the photon energy.
 Decomposing the effect for a polychromatic source with finitely many initial energies into the single energy levels, this model remains accurate if we consider the $K$ levels separately, i.e.

-where $c_k := I_k/I$ is a weight factor, modeling the contribution of a single energy level to the total intensity.
-The operator $\mathcal{T}_1$ for the first-order scattered spectrum was constructed by integrating the above relation over the possible scattering sites.
-As the integration is linear, we see that we can model the first-order scattered spectrum for a polychromatic source by a weighted sum of operators
+where $c_k := I_k/I$ is a weight factor.
+As the integration over the possible scattering sites is linear, the first-order scattered spectrum for a polychromatic source is a weighted sum of operators $\mathcal{T}_1^{E_0^k}$ for every initial energy level $E_0^k$.
+Similarly, given a prior electron density map $\tilde{n}_e$, we can define a polychromatic version of the linearized operator by